traderres/webClass/learnAngular/lessons_Angular16/exercises/exercise25g.charts.customize-the-context-menu.question.md

-Part 4 / Change the Tooltips that appear (when a user hovers over a data point)
+Part 5 / Change the Tooltips that appear (when a user hovers over a data point)
 --------------------------------------------------------------------------------
-Problem:  The default tooltip formatter appears to use this format:
+Problem:  The default tooltip appears to use this format:
                +-----------------------------+
                | Day of Week, DD MON YYYY    |
                | Series.name  y value        |